-The Autorité des marchés financiers ("AMF") is the main government agency that oversees and monitors deposittaking institutions (other than banks) that do business in Quebec, including the caisses and the Federation.
-Other regulations, including those developed by the Office of the Superintendent of Financial Institutions ("OSFI"), may also govern some operations of Desjardins Group entities, such as those related to insurance or securities brokerage.
+The Autorité des marchés financiers ("AMF") is the main government agency that oversees and monitors deposit-taking institutions (other than banks) and insurance companies that do business in Quebec, including the caisses, the FCDQ and its insurance subsidiaries.
+Certain operations of some Desjardins Group entities are governed by regulations issued by the provincial or federal government, or by regulatory bodies, such as the Office of the Superintendent of Financial Institutions ("OSFI") in the areas of property and casualty insurance, asset custody, trust services and the banking services offered by Zag Bank.
 It should also be mentioned that Desjardins Bank, National Association, a wholly-owned subsidiary of Desjardins FSB Holdings, Inc., is authorized to conduct the business of banking as a national banking association by virtue of its Charter issued by the Office of the Comptroller of the Currency of the United States (OCC), its supervisory regulator.
-The operations Desjardins FSB Holdings, Inc. in the United States, as a small bank holding company and whollyowned subsidiary of Caisse centrale Desjardins, are subject to the supervisory and regulatory authority of the Federal Reserve Bank of Atlanta.
-Caisse centrale Desjardins also operates a branch in the State of Florida, which is licensed by the OCC as a Limited Federal Branch of a Foreign Banking Organization ("Caisse centrale Desjardins U.S. Branch" or "CCD US BR").
-CCD US BR is regulated by the OCC - International Banking Supervision - Large Banks.
-Desjardins Group is subject to the Bank Holding Company Act and has elected to be treated as a financial holding company (FHC) as of October 22, 2015.
+The operations of Desjardins FSB Holdings, Inc. in the United States, as a small bank holding company and wholly-owned subsidiary of Fédération des caisses Desjardins du Québec ("FCDQ"), are subject to the supervisory and regulatory authority of the Federal Reserve Bank of Atlanta.
+FCDQ also operates a branch in the State of Florida, which is licensed by the OCC as a Limited Federal Branch of a Foreign Banking Organization ("Desjardins Florida Branch" or "DFLB").
+DFLB is regulated by the OCC - International Banking Supervision - Large Banks.
+Desjardins Group is subject to the Bank Holding Company Act and has elected to be treated as a financial holding company (FHC) as of October 22, 2015.1